Ch33z3head/Crypto/Proj_1/README.md

 **_Which was the hardest to decrypt?
 Why?_**

 Of the ciphers, for whatever reason, Transposition is giving me grief.
 Mainly getting the loops and building out the matrix.
 I didn’t go after Playfair and definitely not Vigenère.
-From the notes and reading, cracking it is a bit more intensive, finding the IoC, key length, Caesar shift, then you can applied.
-Then you can perform a dictionary/statistical attack.
-Even though upfront, decryption is the inverse of encryption, putting it to code, was challenging.
+From the notes and reading, cracking cipher text is a bit more intensive, finding the IoC, key length, Caesar shift, then you can applied brute forcing.
+Else you can perform a dictionary/statistical attack.
+Even though, decryption is the inverse of encryption, putting it to code, was challenging.
+Between leveling up with the python, grasping how to implement a matrix along with getting th looping right just did me in.

 **_How would you rate your effort on this project?_**